North Korea says detained American tourist to face trial

 Of the 175 remaining South Korean workers, 126 workers left the factory zone on Saturday.
 The rest are scheduled to return on Monday.

-A representative of the South Korean firms at the complex urged the government to hold inter-Korean talks and to authorize their visit to North Korea on Tuesday, South Korea's news agency Yonhap said.

-(Additional reporting by Jack Kim in Seoul and Deborah Charles in Washington; Editing by Paul Tait, Jeremy Laurence and Sandra Maler)
+(Additional reporting by Jack Kim; Editing by Paul Tait and Jeremy Laurence)